-127. Guernsey signed the Multilateral Instrument, and deposited its instrument of ratification on 12 February 2019.
-The Multilateral Instrument for Guernsey entered into force on 1 June 2019.

-128. Article 16(4)(b)(i) of that instrument stipulates that Article 16(2), first sentence - containing the equivalent of Article 25(2), first sentence, of the OECD Model Tax Convention (OECD, 2017) - will apply in the absence of a provision in tax treaties that is equivalent to Article 25(2), first sentence, of the OECD Model Tax Convention (OECD, 2017).
+- Guernsey signed the Multilateral Instrument, and deposited its instrument of ratification on 12 February 2019.
+The Multilateral Instrument for Guernsey entered into force on 1 June 2019. - Article 16(4)(b)(i) of that instrument stipulates that Article 16(2), first sentence - containing the equivalent of Article 25(2), first sentence, of the OECD Model Tax Convention - will apply in the absence of a provision in tax treaties that is equivalent to Article 25(2), first sentence, of the OECD Model Tax Convention.
 In other words, in the absence of this equivalent, Article 16(4)(b)(i) of the Multilateral Instrument will modify the applicable tax treaty to include such equivalent.
-However, this shall only apply if both contracting parties to the applicable tax treaty have listed this treaty as a covered tax agreement under the Multilateral Instrument and insofar as both notified, pursuant to Article 16(6)(c)(i), the depositary that this treaty does not contain the equivalent of Article 25(2), first sentence, of the OECD Model Tax Convention (OECD, 2017).
+However, this shall only apply if both contracting parties to the applicable tax treaty have listed this treaty as a covered tax agreement under the Multilateral Instrument and insofar as both notified, pursuant to Article 16(6)(c)(i), the depositary that this treaty does not contain the equivalent of Article 25(2), first sentence, of the OECD Model Tax Convention.

-129. In regard of the tax treaty identified above that is considered not to contain the equivalent of Article 25(2), first sentence, of the OECD Model Tax Convention (OECD, 2017), Guernsey did not list it as a covered tax agreement under the Multilateral Instrument.
-Therefore, at this stage, this treaty will not be modified by the Multilateral Instrument to include the equivalent of Article 25(2), first sentence, of the OECD Model Tax Convention (OECD, 2017).
+99. In regard of the two tax treaties identified above that are considered not to contain the equivalent of Article 25(2), first sentence, of the OECD Model Tax Convention, Guernsey listed neither of them as a covered tax agreement under the Multilateral Instrument.
+Therefore, at this stage, these two treaties will not be modified by the Multilateral Instrument to include the equivalent of Article 25(2), first sentence, of the OECD Model Tax Convention.